truenas/middleware/docs/userguide/truenas_sharing.rst

 .. note:: hostname lookups add some time to accessing the CIFS share.
 If you only use IP addresses, uncheck the "Hostnames lookups" box in
    :menuselection:`Services --> CIFS`.

+.. note:: be careful about unchecking the "Browsable to Network Clients" box.
+When this box is checked (the default), other users will see the names of every
+         share that exists using Windows Explorer, but they will receive a permissions denied error message if they try to access someone else's share.
+If this box is unchecked, even the owner of the share won't see it or be able to create a drive mapping for the share in Windows Explorer.
+However, they can still access the share from the command line.
+Unchecking this option provides limited security and is not a substitute for proper permissions and password control.

 If you wish some files on a shared volume to be hidden and inaccessible to users, put a *veto files=* line in the "Auxiliary Parameters" field.
 The syntax for the "veto files" option and some examples can be found `here <http://www.sloop.net/smb.conf.html>`_.